Wiggle-Ryutsuki/CPE112-Queues-Clues/README.md

 The user can pick these options by typing in their commands in the terminal, for instance, if the user wants to view their inventory, entering "Inventory" in the terminal would cause the program to prints out the entire inventory.

+### Movement
-### Moving is done by typing in the correct direction of movement in the terminal.
+Moving is done by typing in the correct direction of movement in the terminal.
 Moving to each location/node in the graph would display the description of that location/node, hilighting the direction in brackets.
 So if the description of a location/nodes states that the user can move by going [Left] or [Across] the user can type either left or across to traverse the graph.

+### Inventory
-### Typing in 'inventory' in the terminal would display something like this:
+Typing in 'inventory' in the terminal would display something like this:

 Item_Name | Item_description